Tony118g/captured/TESTING.md

 ### ESLint Validation
 All JavaScript files were validated using the [ESLint](https://eslint.org/) JavaScript validator.

-Some issues were raised and ammended.
+Some issues were raised and amended.
 Most of them were in relation to indentation and line spacing.

 A few other more specific errors that were amended are:
 * Visible, non-interactive elements with click handlers must have at least one keyboard listener.